Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies

 We shall say that a space $X\in \cS$ is {\it finite} if it has the homotopy type of a $CW$-complex with a finite number of cells.
 We shall denote the category of finite spaces by $\Fin$; it is the smallest full subcategory of $\cS$ which is closed under finite colimits (=which is closed under pushout and contains the initial object) and which contains the space $1\in \cS$.
 The rex category $\Fin$ is actually freely generated by the object $1\in \cS$.
-More precisely, for every object $A$ in a rex category $\cE$ there exist a unique rex functor $\phi_A:\Fin\to \cE$ such that $\phi_A(1)=A$.
-By construction, we have $\phi_A(F)=F\cdot A$ for every $F\in \Fin$, where $F\cdot A$ denotes the colimit $\bigsqcup_F A$ of the constant diagram $c(A):F\to \cE$ with values $A$.
-Every small category $\cC$ generates freely a rex category $\cC\rex$ By construction, $\cC\rex$ is the smallest full rex subcategory of $\PSh{\cC}$ which contains representable functors.
-The Yoneda functor $Y:\cC\to \PSh{\cC}$ induces the functor $y:\cC\to \cC\rex$ which exhibits the {\it free rex completion} of $\cC$.
+More precisely, for every object $A$ in a rex category $\cE$ there exists a unique rex functor $\phi_A:\Fin\to \cE$ such that $\phi_A(1)=A$.
+By construction, $\phi_A(F)=\bigsqcup_F A$ is the colimit of the constant diagram $c(A):F\to \cE$ with values $A$.
+Every small category $\cC$ generates freely a rex category $\cC\rex$.
+By construction, $\cC\rex$ is the smallest full rex subcategory of $\PSh C$ which contains representable functors.
+The Yoneda functor $Y:\cC\to \PSh C$ induces the functor $y:\cC\to \cC\rex$ which exhibits the {\it free rex completion} of $\cC$.
 (This is a special case of \cite[Theorem~5.3.6.2]{Lurie:HTT}.)